 * are licensed for osteoporosis treatment/prevention.

-See WHY AND WHEN TO OFFER CONTINUOUS COMBINED THERAPY.
+See below: WHY AND WHEN TO OFFER CONTINUOUS COMBINED THERAPY.

 a.
 Ultra low dose